Plants that Attract Hummingbirds

 provides showy bright orange blooms that can bloom year round.
 Prefers sun but does well with filtered shade.

-The most recognizable in the desert, it offers tubular hummingbird flowers that grow from the end of the stems and
+recognizable in the desert, it offers tubular hummingbird flowers that grow from the end of the stems and bloom from

-plant.
 It grows to just under 2ft. tall and 3 ft. wide.
-Drought tolerant, the Parry’s Agave prefers dry or moist soil and thrives in
+Drought tolerant, the Parry’s Agave prefers dry or moist soil and thrives in full

 - Parry’s Penstemon (i) Penstemon species – Very similar to the Firecracker Penstemon.

 - Red Yucca (j) Hesperaloe parviflora – Simply irresistible to hummingbirds, Red Yucca, while not truly a Yucca, is a versatile plant that offers wispy grass-like texture and lovely red blooms that last from May through September.

 At SummerWinds Nursery, our knowledgeable staff can help you select the best plants to make the most of your hummingbird habitat.
 We pride ourselves on exceptional customer service, our knowledgeable staff and the highest quality plants.
 With the right guide, you will have a thriving hummingbird oasis in no time at all!